julianrojas87/inuse-iswc-2021/content/proposed-solution.md

 an origin-destination pair of operational points (visible in map-based UI) to calculate one or more possible routes between them.
-Once selected, it proceeds to download the relevant KG tile fragments and perform the path finding process.
+Once selected, it proceeds to download the relevant KG tile fragments and perform the pathfinding process.
 It handles RDF triples natively and implements the A* [](cite:cites hart1968) and Yen's [](cite:cites yen1971) algorithms for graph shortest path and top-k shortest path calculations respectively.
 Once a route is found, users may select a vehicle type or also a specific vehicle instance, for which the compatibility checks will be performed.
-Currently the application implements compatibility evaluation for 15 different parameters of both track sections and vehicle (types).
+Currently, the application implements compatibility evaluation for 15 different parameters of both track sections and vehicle (types).
 The users can also visualize the internal connectivity inside the operational points that form part of a calculated route,